 The study found that yoga poses improved the participants’ self-esteem by increasing the subjective sense of energy and empowerment.
 They felt in control, in power, energetic, and empowered.

 Yoga can also help people with PTSD by lowering symptoms of depression, anxiety, and anger, all of which typically accompany a PTSD diagnosis.

-With a greater sense of self-esteem, ability to cope with stressful situations, calm nervous system, and relaxation, you’re more in control of your thoughts and actions.
-This, then, helps you to recognize unhelpful thought patterns and incorporate healthier mindsets instead.
+With a greater sense of self-esteem, the ability to cope with stressful situations, and a calm nervous system, you’re more in control of your thoughts and actions.
+This helps you to recognize unhelpful thought patterns and incorporate healthier mindsets instead.